twannasleep/rust-basic/README.md

 ## Best Practices

 - Type out all examples yourself
-- Experiment with the code
+- Complete all exercises before moving on
-- Complete all exercises
+- Write tests for your solutions
-- Read the Rust documentation
+- Document your code
-- Use `cargo doc --open` to view documentation
+- Use cargo doc --open to view documentation

 ## Additional Resources